-Embracing cloud and agile development processes is the most direct path to innovating software delivery by leveraging the cloud— an approach that meets the pace of demand today.
+Embracing cloud and agile development processes are the most direct path to innovating software delivery by leveraging the cloud— an approach that meets the pace of demand today.
 This agility makes an organization more adaptable to future market and technology disruptions and better handle unforeseen competition, customers, and technology changes.
 The ability to excel amidst change is key to long-term viability.

-Modernizing legacy applications help improve development agility and reduce IT backlog to focus on delivering new business value and reducing technical debt instead of just keeping the lights on.
+The application Modernization services help improve development agility and reduce IT backlog to focus on delivering new business value and reducing technical debt instead of just keeping the lights on.
 Ideally, enterprise IT must operate as a business partner capable of delivering functionality in line with business and customer demands to achieve maximum ROI.

 Legacy applications modernization ensures satisfied customers and happier employees by meeting UX and performance standards and secures your IT infrastructure from external threats and internal security breaches.
 It also addresses the financial inadequacies of the legacy system.